chenzituo/MIE562/README.md

 cpm.py

-2. Minimal cut sets finding (3 max)
+2. Minimal cut sets finding (3 as max size of subset, 1 root for examination for now)

 minimal_cutset.py